Áine O'Gorman: Return to Peamount United

 In December 2017, club captain O'Gorman left UCD to return to Peamount United.
 She declared: "I want to be successful and I want to win trophies.
 I want to be part of a good set-up and I think Peamount has the ingredients to be very successful."
 Peamount finished third in 2018, but collected their first trophy for five years when O'Gorman scored in a 2–1 WNL Cup final win over Wexford Youths.

 In 2019 The Peas recaptured the League title for the first time since 2011–12.
 O'Gorman also played in Peamount's 2018 and 2019 FAI Women's Cup final defeats by Wexford Youths.
 In the delayed and shortened 2020 season O'Gorman showed good form, being named in the Team of the Season and winning the Golden Boot with 14 goals in 12 games as Peamount retained their WNL title.
 She also scored in the 2020 FAI Women's Cup Final as The Peas thrashed Cork City 6–0 at Tallaght Stadium.

 Peamount were deposed as champions by Shelbourne on the final day of the 2021 season, but O'Gorman retained her Golden Boot award and place in the Team of the Season.
 In 2022 she was again in the Team of the Season and her 22 goals secured a third consecutive Golden Boot award, her fifth in total.

 Shamrock Rovers

 On 23 November 2022, O'Gorman departed Peamount.
 The following day, it was announced that O'Gorman would be joining Shamrock Rovers as their first new signing ahead of the 2023 season.
 She joined Shamrock Rovers on a semi-professional basis, having previously been an amateur in her club career in Ireland.
 She hoped that training more often would protect her national team place.
 O'Gorman had been a longstanding proponent of the Women's National League becoming semi-professional.
+She spent three seasons with the club before retiring from Football.